Our belief about taxpayers

 Some taxpayers may not have given sufficient attention to their tax obligations.
 We seek to detect errors and deter this group from making recurring mistakes.

 A minority of taxpayers intentionally cheat or evade tax.
-IRAS will not hesitate to take strong actions against them and penalise such errant taxpayers.
+IRAS will not hesitate to take strong actions (e.g., prosecutions and legal actions) against them and penalise such errant taxpayers.
 If you are aware that someone has evaded tax in Singapore, you are encouraged to contact us.

 Integrated Compliance and Service Framework

-The Integrated Compliance and Service Framework (ICSF) depicts how our focus on compliance and service is aligned to IRAS’ vision and corporate goals include providing excellent service and maximising voluntary compliance.
+The Integrated Compliance and Service Framework (ICSF) depicts how compliance and service efforts support IRAS' vision and goals of providing excellent service and maximising voluntary compliance.

 A simple tax system makes it easier for taxpayers to fulfil their tax obligations.
 IRAS actively influences the design of policies and tax laws where possible, to ensure that tax rules and processes are clear and easy to comply with.